gabewiss/CSE_583_COVID_MANDATES/README.md

 ### Data Source
 #### Covid-19 Case Counts
-  - Covid-19 data repository held by [New York Times](https://github.com/nytimes/covid-19-data)
+  - Covid-19 data repository held by [CDC](https://data.cdc.gov/Case-Surveillance/United-States-COVID-19-Cases-and-Deaths-by-State-o/9mfq-cb36)

 #### Covid-19 State and County Policy
-  - State and county orders held by [HealthData.gov](https://healthdata.gov/dataset/covid-19-state-and-county-policy-orders)
+  - State and county orders held by [HealthData.gov](https://healthdata.gov/node/3281076/)

 ### Limitation
 Although the softeware is designed to continuously update the data from the data source, the repository may not be continuously maintained beyond December 2020.
+The population data is from December 2020, before the new census data.